tomomilove/tomomilove.github.io/blog.md

 ![THE VILLAGE plaza](/images/blog_august/the_village2.jpg)

-There's this kind of art/statue/fountain too.
+There's this art/statue/fountain too.
 It's that kind of typical generic corporate art that doesn't really mean anything or look very interesting:

 ![THE VILLAGE fountain](/images/blog_august/the_village3.jpg)

-Actually, I kind of think there's something a little dystopian about THE VILLAGE:
+Actually, I think there's something a little dystopian about THE VILLAGE:

 ![THE VILLAGE logo](/images/blog_august/the_village4.jpg)